buildfire.components.listView

 You can use this handler to execute any functionality needed after the item has been rendered.

-listView.onRenderEnd = (options) => {
+listView.onRenderEnd = (event) => {

 //do your logic here